MAccFin Eligibility and Application Process

-- Graduates of recognized academic institutions outside Canada should hold an appropriate bachelor's degree or its equivalent as assessed by the University of Toronto.
-Use the International Degree Equivalencies Tool to see which international credentials are required
+- Graduates of recognized academic institutions outside of Canada should hold an appropriate bachelor's degree or its equivalent as assessed by the University of Toronto.
+Use the International Degree Equivalencies Tool to check which international credentials are required.

-Ensure that your education is appropriately recognized by the Chartered Professional Accountants association (CPA) in addition to the above eligibility criteria.
-The CPA will assess your academic credentials and will inform you whether you meet the minimum requirements to enter the MAccFin program.
-Please go to the CPA Website for more information on academic assessments : https://www.cpacanada.ca/en/become-a-cpa/international-credential-recognition
+- Ensure that your education is appropriately recognized by the Chartered Professional Accountants (CPA) association in addition to the above eligibility criteria.
+The CPA will assess your academic credentials and will inform you whether or not you meet the minimum requirements to enter the MAccFin program.
+Visit the CPA website for more information on academic assessments.

 - If you require additional undergraduate study, you may complete it and subsequently apply to the MAccFin program.
-We will accept CPA recognized courses completed at any recognized University-level program or courses offered through the University of Toronto School of Continuing Studies.
-Please see a list of CPA recognized university programs and courses here: https://www.cpaontario.ca/become-a-cpa/why-cpa/prerequisites/post-second...
+We will accept CPA-recognized courses completed at any recognized university-level program or courses offered through the University of Toronto School of Continuing Studies.
+Please refer to the list of CPA-recognized university programs and courses.

-Applications will be accepted online through the University of Toronto School of Graduate Studies via apply.sgs.utoronto.ca
+Applications will be accepted online through the University of Toronto School of Graduate Studies.

 We will be assessing applications on a rolling basis, assessing each prospective student upon submission of completed application.

 To start your application, please visit apply.sgs.utoronto.ca: